 In Rancher, go to Admin -> Settings and update the Host Registration with the updated URL for Rancher server.
 Please note that it must include the exposed port that you started Rancher server with.
 By default, we have recommended using port

 After the Host Registration has been updated, go to Infrastructure -> Add Hosts -> Custom.
 The

 docker run command to add Rancher agents will have been updated with the new information.
 Using the updated command, run the command on all the hosts inside your Rancher server environments.

 Go-machine-service is a micro-service that connects to the Rancher API server via a websocket connection.
 If it fails to connect, it restarts and tries again.

 If you are running in Single Node setup, it will connect to the Rancher API server using the URL you set for Host Registration.
 Verify that the Host Registration URL can be reached from inside the rancher-sever container.

 $ docker exec -it <rancher-server_container_id> bash # Inside the rancher-server container $ curl -i <Host Registration URL you set in UI>/v1

 You should get a json response.
 If authentication is turned on, the response code should be 401.
 If authentication is not turned on, the response code should be 200.

+If you are running in Multi Node setup, then you started go-machine-service in its own container and explicitly provided a URL, access key, and secret key as environment variables upon startup.
 Verify that the Rancher API server can be reached using those variables.
 Verify the connectivity by logging into the go-machine-service container and making a curl command using the parameters your provided to the container:

 $ docker exec -it <go-machine-service_container_id> bash # Inside the go-machine-service container $ curl -i -u '<value of CATTLE_ACCESS_KEY>:<value of CATTLE_SECRET_KEY>' <value of CATTLE_URL>